-From the version 2.0 VirtualBox supports 32 and 64bit host and guest operating systems (if you want to install 64bit guests your processor must support hardware virtualization and, of course, the host operating system must be 64bit as well).
+From the version 2.0 VirtualBox supports 32 and 64bit host and guest operating systems.
+If you want to install 64bit guests then your processor must support hardware virtualization and, of course, the host operating system must be 64bit as well.

-Step 4: Import the Public key of the Oracle VirtualBox repository to your system.
+Open up a terminal and Import the public key of the Oracle VirtualBox repository to your system.

 sudo apt-get update

-Next you will get the Home screen of the Oracle VirtualBox Manager, here you can manage the Virtual Machines.
+You should get the home screen of the Oracle VirtualBox Manager.
+Here you can create and manage your virtual machines.